Upgrade your workflows with a Xero barcode inventory system

 Follow these three steps, and you’ll be well on your way to managing barcodes with Katana:

-Log in or sign up to Katana.
+1. Log in to Katana.

 Optimize your workflows with Xero barcodes